Ways to Help with Hurricane Helene Relief Efforts

 There are a multitude of ways both individuals and churches can help.
 What’s most helpful is to respond to the needs as requested by those on the ground in affected areas, and to use the distribution channels being organized or already in place.
 Do not self-deploy.
-This is a request from every organization with whom we have been on a call this week.
+This remains a request from every organization with whom we have been on a call since the storm arrived.

 From FEMA: Donating and Volunteering After a Disaster